Valid from 10/02/2020.

 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

-You can choose to accept or decline cookies.
+You can choose to accept or decline cookies on our website when prompted.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may cause functional problems and prevent you from taking full advantage of the website.
 If you choose to decline cookies we would recommend that you do not use the site and contact us by other means to discuss your requirements.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Under GDPR regulations you have the right to ‘Be forgotten’ which means the erasure of your data.
 This does include some areas of the data we hold for you.
 Including removal from our:

 Other items that may be removed after your order is delivered:

 Additional forms of contact (we need at least one to remain)

 For accounting and record keeping according to UK law, we keep invoice details for 6 years from the end of our last financial year.
 We will be unable to completely remove invoice data until after such time.